 Today I’m connecting with my ‘inner geek.’
-When it comes to stationery, particular stationery, I become a geek.
+When it comes to stationery, my family tell me that I become a geek.
 One of my favourites notebooks is the A5 Leuchtterm 1917 145 x 210mm notebook.

 Also, I use a tailored form of the Bullet Journal.

 And today these two combine for me into one beautiful whole, because Leuchtterm has published its own bullet journal version.
 My cup runneth over!

 I ordered mine from the good people at Bureau Direct.

 Having written a book about personal organisation over this summer, I became acutely aware that my own personal organisation has evolved and continues to do so.
 This is normal and good.
 In fact, one client has shared with me that he does the same.

 It seems that as we continually work on ourselves using the artefacts of stationery, apps and organisation systems, we are actually improving our self-leadership.

 I’m also aware that there is no “one size fits all” solution when it comes to personal organisation.
 What works for me will not necessarily work for you.
 This keeps me humble.
 It stops me from being a legalist.
 There is no “one right way” of doing this personal organisation thing.